PopulateTools/decidim-module-trusted-ids/README.md

 #### Webpacker notes

 As latests versions of Decidim, this repository uses Webpacker for Rails.
-This means that compilation of assets is required everytime a Javascript or CSS file is modified.
+This means that compilation of assets is required every time a Javascript or CSS file is modified.
 Usually, this happens automatically, but in some cases (specially when actively changes that type of files) you want to speed up the process.